Woolverine94/biniou/README.md

   - Internet access (required only for installation and models download) : unlimited bandwith optical fiber internet access

 * **Recommended hardware :**
-  - Massively multicore 64bit CPU and/or a GPU compatible with CUDA or ROCm
+  - Massively multicore 64bit CPU (AMD64 architecture ONLY) and a GPU compatible with CUDA or ROCm
   - 16GB+ RAM
   - Storage requirements :
     - for GNU/Linux : around 200GB for installation including all defaults models.